lawynnj/lawynnj.github.io/content/work/game-scheduler.md

 The first thing that came to mind was using a third-party polling app, but nearly all of the viable options required a paid subscription.
 Our requirements (adding options for a date, time, and buy-in and sending e-mails) were minimal and the service offered did not justify the price.

-And for quite a while I had been intending to learn more about a certain topic.
+And for quite a while I had been wanting to learn more about a certain topic.

-> What if I could use this as a learning opportunity and develop something using a microservice architecture?
+> What if I could use this as a learning opportunity and develop an app using a microservice architecture?

 I had been keen on learning about microservices for quite a while and decided that I could solve this problem by building a distributed system.